bull0n/tea-list/oolong/not_roasted/shibi_high_mountain.md

 weight : 7g
 water content : 120ml
-water temp: ^90°C
+water temp: 90°C
-Time : 1min,
+Time : 1min, 1min

 #### Brewing style

 Gongfu
-number of infusions: >
+number of infusions: > 6

 #### Description / comment

-Good paramter, fresh and fragrant but not too much
+Good paramter, fresh and fragrant but not too much, second infusion was a bit astringent, need a shorter one